kaiji123/Notes-Github/accounting.md

+I think your instinct is reasonable, but I would refine it.

+The question is not **"Is Slovak accounting software valuable?"**.
+The question is:

+**"Does learning this software increase my ability to build valuable products?"**

+If your ambition is mainly **local accounting services**, then yes, learning Omega/Pohoda deeply makes sense.

+If your ambition is **building software products that can sell internationally**, then spending hundreds of hours mastering Slovak-specific software probably has a lower return.

+A better strategy would be:

+## Learn the accounting layer, not the Slovak software layer

+The valuable knowledge is:

+* chart of accounts
+* journal entries
+* VAT workflows
+* invoice lifecycle
+* payments
+* bank reconciliation
+* month-end closing
+* financial reporting
+* audit requirements

+Those transfer everywhere.

+The button locations and database structures of Omega or Pohoda do not transfer.

+---

+## Think in terms of market leverage

+A Slovak accountant using Omega might need:

+* automatic invoice import
+* PDF extraction
+* bank reconciliation
+* Excel cleanup
+* VAT checks

+They might pay a few hundred euros for a tool.

+A German/Austrian company using BMD, DATEV, SAP, or Dynamics might have:

+* larger accounting departments
+* bigger automation budgets
+* more expensive manual processes

+The same automation could potentially be worth thousands.

+---

+## Your strongest path might actually be DACH + enterprise

+Given your previous interest in Dynamics and Python, I would probably lean toward:

+### Foundation:

+* Accounting fundamentals
+* Excel
+* Python data processing
+* SQL
+* APIs
+* document processing

+### Software ecosystems:

+* Microsoft Dynamics 365 Finance / Business Central
+* DATEV concepts
+* BMD concepts (if targeting Austria)
+* SAP accounting concepts (eventually)

+### Build:

+* connectors
+* migration tools
+* reconciliation engines
+* reporting automation

+---

+## But don't completely ignore Slovakia

+There is one reason to understand Slovak software:

+It gives you **real-world exposure**.

+You could spend maybe 20-30 hours learning:

+* how Slovak invoices look
+* how VAT reporting works
+* how exports/imports work

+You don't need to become an Omega expert.

+You just need enough knowledge to recognize pain points.

+---

+The mistake would be:

+> "I will spend 2 years becoming the best Omega/Pohoda developer."

+The better approach:

+> "I will understand accounting deeply and build automation that works across systems."

+Your intuition is pointing toward the second path, and that aligns better with building scalable software rather than selling your time as a local accountant.

 Given your goal—**understanding accounting deeply, building external Python tools, and making money in Slovakia**—I would separate the problem into **accounting knowledge** and **software market knowledge**.

 They overlap, but they're not the same.